 This game, which has been in development on Steam Early Access for over 10 years, finally released its official 1.0 version in April 2026, priced at $12.99.

 What’s it like to play?
 I was blown away right from the start: it’s a puzzle game that blends pinball, platforming, and third-person shooting.
 The most impressive feature is the 3D level design, each level features a unique gravity mechanism.
 Moving platforms float in the air, and the ball must bounce off them to hit the various bricks hidden in the corners.
 Enemies will also fire back at you, requiring you to dodge their shots while adjusting your shot angle.
+Honestly, the platforming and gravity mechanics almost made me want to experiment with building one myself — if you feel the same, learning how to make a platformer on Scratch is a fun beginner-friendly place to start.
 Version 1.0 also adds a Daily Challenge mode, with randomly generated levels each day that significantly boost the game’s long-term replayability.

 “Caromble! is a fun and exciting brick-breaking adventure with tons of love and passion down to its very core.”